Narfinsel/Algorithmic-Skeleton-Trading-Templates/README.md

 else isThereAnOpenTrade = true;
 ```

+Part of main-algo.
 Checking if enough candles/bars have passed since the last losing trade has closed, with an unfortunate outcome for our portofolio:
 ```MQL5
 bool areWaitCandlesCondtionsSatisfied;
 if( doWaitXnumCandlesAfterLoss == true && OrdersHistoryTotal() >=1 ){